Why Reddit Functions As A Human Discovery Engine

 This is a key dimension of the magic of Reddit: authenticity tends to outperform polish in certain types of search results.

-The Magic of Google search that leads them to these subReddits.
+It is the Google search that leads searchers to these subReddits.

 They just type a common query like “free download sites…” or “where to find free…”,.